 As for the future of the remaining elephants at the park, “At this time, there is no specific plan to move any particular animal to any particular facility but, that may change as we continue to work with the AZA’s species survival team.”

-For the latest on Busch Gardens Tampa and other theme parks, attractions, dining venues and more across the region, be sure to follow Touring Central Florida on twitter @TourCentralFL & @androckb, and give our facebook page a like.
+For the latest on Busch Gardens Tampa and other theme parks, attractions, dining venues, and more across the region, be sure to follow Touring Central Florida on Twitter @TourCentralFL & @androckb, and like our Facebook page.